mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

 <h2 id="41f6acef7d955252a54191e4a588c49d"></h2>
 ## Minimax Properties

-game sample:

-you get points when you win , you get points when you get a dot , you lost a point every step.

 If you play against a perfect player  you want to use minimax but if you are not playing against a player move random  then minimax is going to be overly pessimistic.

 ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/cs188_advS_minimax_properties.png)